turingschool-examples/mod1-color-theory-foundations/readme.md

 ##### Red

 Red covers a huge range in what it can represent.
-From war to love, from anger to passion, depending on how it is used it can mean many things.
+From war to love and anger to passion -- it can mean many things.
 It has been associated with both the Devil and Cupid.
 It can represent danger (like a stop light) or importance (like the red carpet at an awards show).

 In different cultures it can represent everything from prosperity and wealth to mourning and death.